web-perf/bootstrap-perf/README.md

 $> python run_multipage_benchmarks --browser=system smoothness_benchmark page_sets\bootstrap-perf.json -o results.csv
 ```
 6. The command above will open each HTML file, scroll through the pages and return results.
+7. The results are saved in CSV format.
+Upload them using http://nparashuram.com/bootstrap-perf (upload link at the top)

+## More Info
+* [Blog post](http://blog.nparashuram.com/2013/08/bootstrap-evolution-over-two-years.html) talking about how the system works

 ## Details